NkiroteFay/alx-system_engineering-devops/0x02-shell_redirections/README.md

-this file duplicates the last line of a file
+this script removes only all files with js extention from the current directory